 Moisture – To wet down your bedding & worms also need moisture in order to breathe.

-Step 2: Shred newspaper (black & white ONLY) into 1 inch strips.
+Step 2: Shred newspaper (black & white ONLY) into 1-inch strips.
 Moisten strips and squeeze out excess water.
-Newspaper should not be soggy, just damp.
+The newspaper should not be soggy, just damp.
 Fill ¾ of the bin with moist shredded newspaper, decaying leaf litter (optional) and a handful of dirt and then mix it all together.
 You want the bedding to be fluffy not packed down.
 Let bin sit for a day before you add your worms.

 Step 3: Separate your worms from the packing material that they came in.
 Scatter them in your bin.
 Feed them slowly at first so they can acclimate to their new environment and to monitor the rate at which they break down waste.